kaykuhl/100-days-of-code/log.md

 **Today's Progress**: I continued on my progress on the Mars API Workshop.
 I was able to follow along with Trevor Page and was successfully able to get the pictures from the REAL mars rover show up on localhost!

-**Thoughts:** It was really exciting to get the response from the API and to actually be able to see the images.
+**Thoughts:** It was really exciting to get the response from the API and to be able to see the images.
 There are a LOT of new technologies in this course for me (Java, Thymeleaf, Springboot Framework), but I am following along well.
-I thought it was really cool how the Thymeleaf was able to loop through the API in the HTML code very easily to be able to display all the pictures from the API response.
+I thought it was cool how the Thymeleaf was able to loop through the API in the HTML code very easily to be able to display all the pictures from the API response.
 I am excited to continue to manipulate the response and front-end of the application to create something cool.
 I believe that personal projects are the best way to learn, but it is also helpful for me to see how other people would tackle a problem and go about programming an application.
 Maybe I will do something space-y as a personal project after I am finished with this workshop.

 ### Day 4: July 15, 2020

-**Today's Progress**: I worked for a couple hours with my group that I'm building the pet fostering website with and some time individually to figure out why our React app was not deploying to Heroku.
+**Today's Progress**: I worked for a couple of hours with my group that I'm building the pet fostering website with and some time individually to figure out why our React app was not deploying to Heroku.
 After 2 1/2 hours!
 I figured it out!
-I changed a few things but the final thing ended up being that it couldn't find modules like "Express", which were in our DevDependencies and therefor wasn't being used in production.
+I changed a few things but the final thing ended up being that it couldn't find modules like "Express", which were in our DevDependencies and therefore wasn't being used in production.

 ![Image of Heroku](https://tse1.explicit.bing.net/th?id=OIP.fIjRtO5P8zc3pjs0E5hYkwHaDI&pid=Api)

-**Thoughts:** It is problems like these that makes an hour seem like 10 minutes have gone by.
+**Thoughts:** It is problems like these that make an hour seem like 10 minutes have gone by.
 And it is promising to just get a different error than you had before.
 But it is also pretty fun to think... "hm, what about this??
 Maybe that would work?" and then the excitement of actually solving the problem is just so worth the whole process.

 ### Day 5: July 16, 2020